Boeing and NMIS 4 year PhD studentship - Room temperature flow forming of aerospace titanium components

-You can study an MPhil over the course of one year and a DBA or PhD over three years.
+You can study an MPhil over the course of one year and a PhD over three years.

-At the moment, research degrees are offered in topics which match the interests and expertise of our staff and depend upon staff availability.
-Please get in touch for more information.
+Research degrees are offered in topics which match the interests and expertise of our staff and depend on staff availability.
+Please email email@example.com for more information.

 This qualification requires a minimum of 12 months full-time study or 21 months part-time.